VictoriaMetrics/VictoriaMetrics/README.md

 ### Capacity planning

-Rough estimation of the required resources:
+Rough estimation of the required resources for ingestion path:

 * RAM size: less than 1KB per active time series.
 So, ~1GB of RAM is required for 1M active time series.
   Time series is considered active if new data points have been added to it recently or if it has been recently queried.